Calabi--Yau complete intersections in exceptional Grassmannians: Introduction

 \section{Introduction}

-A smooth projective manifold is said to be \emph{Calabi--Yau} if the first Chern class is trivial.
+A smooth projective manifold is said to be \emph{Calabi--Yau} if the canonical bundle is trivial.
 Calabi--Yau manifolds have attracted attentions from both mathematicians and string theorists, not only because of their importance in the classification of algebraic varieties, but also because of their relation with string theory and mirror symmetry.
-A Calabi--Yau manifold in dimensions less than three are either an elliptic curve, an abelian surface, a K3 surface, a bielliptic surface, or an Enriques surface.
-In dimensions greater than two, it is not known whether the number of deformation equivalence classes (or even homeomorphism classes) of Calabi--Yau manifolds is finite or not.
+A Calabi--Yau manifold in dimensions at most two are either an elliptic curve, an abelian surface, or a K3 surface.
+In dimensions greater than two, it is not known whether the number of deformation equivalence classes (or even homeomorphism types) of Calabi--Yau manifolds is finite or not.

-One way to construct Calabi--Yau manifolds is to take nef complete intersections of line bundles on toric varieties (see e.g.~\cite{MR1677117} and references therein).
-Other known constructions include \begin{itemize} \item complete intersections of line bundles \cite{MR1619529,MR1756568} or more general equivariant vector bundles on Grassmannians \cite{Inoue-Ito-Miura1}, and \item Pfaffian varieties in projective spaces \cite{MR2047696}, \end{itemize} to name a few.

-In this paper, we study Calabi--Yau manifolds in $G_2$-Grassmannians, which are complete intersections of globally generated equivariant vector bundles.
-Here, a $G_2$-Grassmannian is the homogeneous spaces of the simple Lie group $G$ of type $G_2$ by a maximal parabolic subgroup $P$.
+In this paper, we study Calabi--Yau 3-folds in rational homogeneous spaces of exceptional types.
 The main result is the following: